Can You Lose Your Virginity To Objects Like A Tampon Or Dildo?

 - What does it mean to lose your virginity?

-In the simplest terms, a person is generally considered to be a virgin until the moment they have sex for the first time.
+In the simplest terms, a person is generally considered to be a virgin until the moment they have sex for the first time, whether before marriage, after it, or in the absence of it.

 However, “sex” as it pertains to the definition of virginity can be viewed in different ways.